87tana/87tana.github.io/README.md

 ### Methods

+I conducted experiments using four text preprocessing combinations: basic preprocessing, stemming, POS tagging, and bag-of-words vectorization.
+Evaluations of word vocabularies were performed using frequency distributions and word entropies.
+The experiments highlighted the limitations of relying solely on word frequencies for vocabulary generation.
+To improve sentiment analysis, I identified the need to explore TF-IDF and address data imbalances.
+All experiments were carried out using Python with libraries including NLTK, Spacy, and Hugging Face.

 #### Article out of this project:

 [Exploring Text Preprocessing and BoW Vectorization for NLP Sentiment Analysis: A Case Study on Amazon Fine Food Reviews](https://medium.com/@t.mostafid/exploring-text-preprocessing-and-bow-vectorization-for-nlp-sentiment-analysis-a-case-study-on-16d152000776)